pspdev/psplinkusb/README.md

 ### 2. pspsh

 Run `pspsh` on your terminal dedicated for `pspsh` and you will see the `host0:/>`.
-After that you need to change again the directory where your files needed to debug. lastly, run `debug <file.prx>` and it will display something like this:
+Now run `debug file.prx`, and it will display something like this:

-> You need to replace `<file.prx>`  with the file you need to debug.
+> You need to replace `file.prx`  with the file you need to debug.
 PRX file not ELF.

 ```sh
 PSPLink USB GDBServer (c) 2k7 TyRaNiD